Reading time: 10 minutes

 Now brandy is one possible ingredient of eggnog, the popular winter drink.
 While the egg part of the word is obvious, nog is more opaque.
 It could be a linguistic contribution from East Anglia, my homeland, where nog is a type of strong, flavourful beer.
 In terms of its recipe, eggnog is pretty rich stuff; another usual component of eggnog is cream.

-Cream has quite lofty, non-diary origins as a word.
+Cream has quite lofty, non-dairy origins as a word.
 It goes back, via Old French, to Latin chrisma, and from there further back to Ancient Greek khrîsma.
 English also has a doublet (a word with the same origin) of cream that maintains both the form and the meaning of the ancient originals more closely: chrism, which is an oily substance used for ceremonial anointing.

 Ancient Greek derived khrîsma from the verb khríein, which means ‘to smear’ or ‘to anoint’.
 If its speakers wanted to use this verb as an adjective, to refer to an anointed something or someone, the word would be (you guessed it!) khristós.
 This became the epithet of Jesus of Nazareth, since it is a fitting translation of the Hebrew word mašiaḥ (hence, messiah).